Do You Need A Horse Colic Treatment?

 Treatments vary depending on exactly what is going on with your horse.

-In other instances, vets recommend removing forage from the diet to curtail colic.
+Then, in other instances, some vets recommend removing forage from the diet to curtail colic.

 TCVM Philosophy on Chronic Horse Colic